TypeStrong/ts-node/README.md

 ## Issues

 * REPL currently does not work over each execution [#1](https://github.com/blakeembrey/typescript-node/issues/1)
-* Code coverage information does not work [#2](https://github.com/blakeembrey/typescript-node/issues/2)
+* Code coverage information does not work with istanbul [#2](https://github.com/blakeembrey/typescript-node/issues/2)

 ## License